Zion scores 25 points in return, Pelicans rout Nets 130-108

+NEW YORK (AP)Zion Williamson resumed his assault on backboards and basketball players, leaving both at the mercy of his skills and strength.

+”It’s like he didn’t miss a beat,” New Orleans coach Willie Green said. ”You just throw the ball to him and watch what he does.”

-NEW YORK (AP) — Zion Williamson returned from a one-year absence with 25 points and nine rebounds, powering the New Orleans Pelicans to a season-opening 130-108 rout of the Brooklyn Nets on Wednesday night.
+Williamson returned from a one-year absence with 25 points and nine rebounds, powering the Pelicans to a season-opening 130-108 rout of the Brooklyn Nets on Wednesday night.

 The No. 1 pick in the 2019 draft looked fully recovered and explosive after being sidelined with a broken right foot, and his addition to a roster that made the playoffs without him could make the Pelicans a rising team in the Western Conference.